In the off-season, your mind may frequently wander back to last season.

 Did we check equipment and field conditions before and after every practice and game?
 Did we keep our first-aid kit handy and well-stocked?
 Did we follow all the rules and best practices for wearing batting helmets and using L-screens?
 Did we keep everyone hydrated?

-Did I digest the rule book?
+Did I review the rule book or download the Little League app?
 Did I teach players to honor the letter and spirit of those rules?
 Were there any slip-ups with minimum play?
 Did I go beyond minimum play to help each player have fun, increase skills, and feel like a contributor?
 How did I relate to umpires?

 How did we do with batting orders, position assignments (again, lending to fun, learning, player development and line-up flexibility), signals on the base paths, etc.?
 How well did I convey this information to players?
 Did they really understand, so that they could now make these decisions and execute even without my guidance?